 To improve operation efficiency in our Suriname division, we have undergone workforce rationalization process based on strategic workforce planning.
-We have worked with the labour union and maintained direct communication with them to ensure the transparency throughout the process, including but not limited to the selection and compensation.
+We have worked with the labour union and maintained direct communication with them to ensure transparency throughout the process, with particular respect to the selection and compensation.
 In order to avoid any ambiguity and disputes, mutual separation agreements would be signed between Greenheart and these employees setting out the terms and conditions of the termination of the employment.